Call for Projects

 Stage 1: Project outline

-Eligible projects are decided by means of a two-stage selection process, comprising an outline phase and an application phase.
-First, a project outline must be submitted in PDF format.
-This must comply with the specifications of the template provided.
-The submission takes place via confTool.
-Access will be activated in mid-May.
-The project outlines submitted will first be reviewed by the management team for formal framework conditions and minimum content.
-The management team can make suggestions for adapting individual project content or for merging related projects.
-The project outlines are then actively evaluated by a jury of experts according to content quality criteria and by the community members by means of community voting.
-The applicants present their project outlines in the form of an online pitch.
+The decision on which projects are eligible for funding is made using a two-stage selection process comprising a draft proposal and an application phase.
+The initial submission takes the form of a project outline in PDF format.
+This must comply with the specifications of the template provided and be sent by email to diic-community@reutlingen-university.de by January 31, 2026, at the latest.
+The submitted project outlines will initially be reviewed by the management team for formal requirements and minimum content.
+The management team may make suggestions for adjusting individual project content or for combining related projects.
+The project outlines will then be evaluated by a jury of experts and by community members through community voting based on content quality criteria.
+Applicants will present their project outlines in the form of a pitch, which may also be presented online.

 Stage 2: Project application

-Selected project outlines worthy of funding will move on to the application phase.
-Details will be made available when the selection results are announced.
-The content of the project applications will be reviewed by the management team and formally by Project Management Jülich (PtJ) in order to assess the eligibility of the projects, which will ultimately be funded by the Federal Ministry of Education and Research (BMBF).
+Selected project outlines that are eligible for funding will proceed to the application phase.
+Details will be provided when the selection results are announced.
+The project applications will be reviewed in terms of content by the management team and in terms of form by Project Management Jülich (PtJ) in order to assess the eligibility of the projects, which will ultimately be funded by the Federal Ministry of Research, Technology, and Space (BMFTR).

 Framework Conditions and Minimum Requirements

-The guidelines provided in the template for project outlines must be followed.
-The planned financing and timeline must not exceed the above-mentioned key details.
-Smaller projects are, of course, possible and encouraged.
+The specifications in the template provided for project outlines must be adhered to.
+The planned financing and schedule must not exceed the above-mentioned key data.
+Smaller projects are welcome, but the involvement of various partners from the community should be taken into account.

 Timeline & Deadlines